 It can be reached by about 30 minutes of trekking from the jump-off point in Almeria.

-What sets Ulan-Ulan Falls apart from other waterfalls in the country is that it has remained undeveloped.
-No part of the trail or the basin has been changed.
-Normally what LGUs do is create a man-made pool to replace the natural basin of waterfalls, like that in Tumalog Falls in Cebu.
-A man-made pool is better for swimming, better for tourism.
-But natural beauty is still incomparable.
+What sets it apart from other waterfalls in the country is that it remains natural and wild.
+No part of the trail or basin has been changed.
+A lot of nice waterfalls in the country is developed by LGUs for easier access and better facilities.
+Some examples are Tumalog Falls and Kawasan Falls in Cebu.
+While this is better for tourism, it goes without saying that natural beauty is still incomparable.

-When you look at it from afar, it looks like a summer wonderland… high cascade of water surrounded by greenery, in a place so quiet the only thing you can hear is the rush of the water.
+From afar, it looks like a summer wonderland — a high cascade of water, surrounded by lush greenery in a place so quiet the only thing you can hear is the rush of the water.

-Recoletos Falls is located above Ulan-Ulan Falls.
-I wonder why it’s considered another waterfall because it seems to me that both are part of a single waterfall system.
+I wonder why it’s considered a different waterfall because it seems to be that Recoletos Falls and Ulan-Ulan Falls are part of a single waterfall system.

-We were initially reluctant to visit Pondol Falls because Hali has read of roaming thieves in the area, but since it’s near we decided to give it a go.
+We were initially reluctant to visit Pondol Falls because Hali read about roaming thieves in the area, but since it’s near we decided to give it a go.

-There were small kids and families having a picnic when we arrived.
-Pondol Falls looks small in photos, but it’s really about medium height.
-Hali and I both liked it better for swimming.
-The pool at the bottom of Pondol Falls is wide, and water seems to be cooler, fresher.
-Families would sink bottles of soft drinks in the water to cool.
+There were local families and kids having a picnic when we arrived.
+Pondol Falls looks small in photos, but it’s about medium height.
+Hali and I both liked it for swimming compared to the earlier falls.
+The pool at the bottom of Pondol Falls is wide, and the water is cool & fresh.
+We saw the locals submerging bottles of soft drinks to cool them in the water.